andreasschoch/Airbnb-Data-for-Munich-Octoberfest/README.md

 ## Results <a name="results"></a>

-The derivation of the results can be found in the blog post [here](https://www.kaggle.com/chriskue/airbnb-analysis-munich).
+The derivation of the results can be found in the blog post [here](https://www.kaggle.com/chocoschoch/analysis-of-airbnb-data-for-munich-octoberfest).

 In a nutshell:
-**When is the most expensive time of the year to visit Munich and how much does the price spike?**
-The most expensive time of the year 2020 is between the end of September and the beginning of October during the Oktoberfest.
-The average price spikes around +15 USD.

-**What are the most expensive neighbourhoods in Munich?**
+### Question 1: "What are the TOP 3 most expensive city districts for a stay in Munich in general?"
+**Answer:**
-The TOP 3 expensive neighbourhoods in Munich (in average) are:
+The TOP 3 expensive districts in Munich (on average price) are
-*Altstadt-Lehel
-*Trudering-Riem
-*Allach-Untermenzing

-**What factors influence the price most?**
+- Altstadt-Lehel
+- Trudering-Riem
+- Allach-Untermenzing

+### Question 2: "What are the TOP 5 city districts in munich with the best distance-price-ratio for a stay near the area of the octoberfest?"
+**Answer:**
+The TOP 5 locations (district) with the best price-distance-ration are:
+- Sendling
+- Sendling-Westpark
+- Untergießing-Harlaching
+- Laim
+- Neuhausen-Nymphenburg

+### Question 3: "What are the TOP 3 factors influence the price for a stay near the area of the octoberfest?"
+**Answer:**
-The TOP 5 factors of an apartment that have the greatest influence on the price are:
+The TOP 3 factors of an apartment that have the greatest influence on the price are:
 - Accommodates
-- Entire home/ Apartment
+- Bedrooms
 - Extra people

-- Number of reviews
-- Guest included
+This analysis was done as a project within the Udacity Data Science Nanodegree.
+Any kind of optimization is very welcome.
+I really appreciate any feedback to improvement.

+The underlying Jupyter Notebook to this evaluation can be found on GitHub (https://github.com/andreasschoch/airbnb-munich-octoberfest-analysis)

 ## Thanks, Authors, Acknowledgements <a name="thanks"></a>

-The source for the data is Inside Airbnb which was imported to Kaggle [here](https://www.kaggle.com/chriskue/munich-airbnb-data) and is available under Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication" license.
+The source for the data is Inside Airbnb which was imported to Kaggle [here](https://www.kaggle.com/chocoschoch/analysis-of-airbnb-data-for-munich-octoberfest) and is available under Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication" license.